 FOR IMMEDIATE RELEASE

 About the SIU of Canada: The Seafarers’ International Union of Canada (SIU) is affiliated with the Seafarers’ International Union of North America serving unlicensed sailors since 1938.
-The SIU of Canada has been representing seafarers working aboard vessels on the Great Lakes, St. Lawrence River, East Coast, West Coast and Arctic since 1954.
+The SIU has been representing seafarers working aboard vessels on the Great Lakes, St. Lawrence River, East Coast, and West Coast since 1954.
 SIU members have acquired the reputation of being amongst the best-trained and most qualified sailors in the world.
 The SIU represents thousands of qualified seafarers across Canada.